About Me – Jeremy Hoffpauir

 The house sat vacant for 2 years before we purchased it and it was in very rough shape – we had no idea what we got ourselves into at the time.
 At the end of the day, I guess ignorance is bliss in some cases.
 My wife and I quickly realized after purchasing the house and fixing the core components (HVAC, electrical, plumbing, etc.) that we didn’t have the money to furnish or decorate the house.
 I used the aforementioned ‘google is my friend’ & ‘I can figure it out’ mentality & came across websites, youtube channels, etc. which contained step-by-step tutorials on how to make furniture.
 This started my journey and ignited my passion for creating things.

 Over the next year, my wife and I furnished just about our entire house by building our own furniture &/or buying cheap, used furniture and refinishing them using various painting/distressing techniques.
 The sense of pride and accomplishment I had after this process was something I never felt before.
 I began building just about anything/everything I could find online (blog, video, tutorial, etc.) based on my interest & need at the time.
-I began to develop my own style by creating things by following my instinct and imagination rather than a set of plans.
+I began to develop my own style by creating things, following my instinct and imagination.